git/git.github.io/rev_news/drafts/edition-32.md

 Jonathan Tan and Ben Peart.
 I'm slightly concerned about how the perceived always-connected approach to lazy fetching will work for others.
-It's fine for a large managed environment, but for small scale users with un-reliable connections it may need a tweak to pre-specify what is narrowly downloaded/fetched, and how the gaps are shown in the user's worktree.
+It's fine for a large managed environment, but for small scale users with unreliable connections it may need a tweak to pre-specify what is narrowly downloaded/fetched, and how the gaps are shown in the user's worktree.